TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 ## Honing your Skills

 A character's proficiency with the skills they know is represented by a die; four sided through twelve sided.
 The more proficient a character is with a skill the higher the die level of the die in question.
 A character who has a d4 in a skill is considered to understand the bare minimum, where a character who has a d12 in a skill is considered to have mastered that skill.
-[If you're not familiar with the concept of die levels you can read about them here](../basics/dice.md).
+[If you're not familiar with the concept of die levels you can read about them here](../getting_started/dice.md).

-As stated in [character creation](creation.md), characters in Simply Roleplaying can start anywhere from seasoned adventurers to fledgling recruits, brimming with potential. **Potential** is a measure of your character's ability to learn new skills or grow existing skills, given a competent teacher and time to learn.
-During [character creation](creation.md), the gamemaster will allot all of their players with a standard amount of potential to start the game with.
-Additional potential is earned [at the end of every session](../basics/milestones.md).
+[Characters created in Simply Roleplaying](../getting_started/creation.md), can start anywhere from seasoned adventurers to fledgling recruits, brimming with potential. **Potential** is a measure of your character's ability to learn new skills or grow existing skills, given a competent teacher and time to learn.
+During [character creation](../getting_started/creation.md), the gamemaster will allot all of their players with a standard amount of potential to start the game with.
+Additional potential is earned [at the end of every session](milestones.md).

 <br/>